mdukes10/Multi-Blockchain-Wallet-in-Python/README.md

 ## Background

-In this project we will be building an HD Wallet that supprots the management of multiple cryptocurrencies.
+In this project we will be building an HD Wallet that supports the management of multiple cryptocurrencies.
 We will be implementing this using hd-wallet-derive, a command-line tool that derives BIP32 addresses and private keys for many different types of crypto, including Bitcoin (BTC) and Ethereum (ETH).

 ## Dependencies